-Through its Vessel Chartering Division, the Group offers a wide range of solutions to its customers.
-Its Jack-Up Gas Compression Service Unit ("JUGCSU") is the key contributor under the Vessel Chartering Division.
+Jack-Up Gas Compression Service Unit ("JUGCSU") is the largest contributor to the Group under the Gas Processing Division.
 In the first quarter of 2014, the Group successfully secured a USD372 million contract for the fabrication and 12-year charter of the JUGCSU to the national oil company of Mexico.
 The JUGCSU has the ability to compress sour gas, for injection into the reservoir the high content of associated gas to oil, in order to maintain reservoir pressure and maximise the exploitation of hydrocarbons.
-The JUGCSU named AGOSTO 12 has marked its fifth year anniversary since Commercial Operation Date was achieved in August 2016.
+The JUGCSU named AGOSTO 12 has marked its sixth year anniversary since Commercial Operation Date was achieved in August 2016.